-- In Kashmir Valley, the meanders in Jhelum river are caused by the local base level provided by the erstwhile larger lake of which the present Dal Lake is a small part.
+- In the Kashmir Valley, the meanders in the Jhelum river are due to the local base level provided by the erstwhile larger lake, of which the present Dal Lake is a small remnant.

-- The southernmost part of this region consists of longitudinal valleys known as 'duns'.
+- The southernmost part of the region consists of longitudinal valleys known as 'duns'.

 Answer: